-The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+The Board of Directors has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Special Committee.
 Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee operates under a written charter, the adequacy of which each respective committee regularly reviews and reassesses.
 A copy of each charter is available under the heading "Corporate Governance" of the Investor Relations section of our website at https://investor.armatapharma.com/corporate-governance.
 Our Board of Directors may establish additional committees from time to time in accordance with our Bylaws.

-As of October 11, 2022, the record date, the membership of the standing committees was as follows:
+As of July 10, 2023, the record date, the membership of the standing committees was as follows:

-Name Audit (1) Compensation Nominating and Corporate Governance
+Name Audit Compensation Nominating and Corporate Governance Special Committee

 Jules Haimovitz X

-Odysseas Kostas, M.D.
-X
+Odysseas Kostas, M.D. Х

-Robin C. Kramer X
+Robin C. Kramer X X

 Joseph M. Patti, Ph.D.
-X X
+X Х X

-Todd C. Peterson, Ph.D.
-X
+Todd C. Peterson, Ph.D. Х Х

-Sarah J. Schlesinger, M.D.
-X
+Sarah J. Schlesinger, M.D. Х

-^{} Committee Chair.
+\ Committee Chair.

 Below is a description of each committee of the Board of Directors.
-The Board of Directors has determined that each member of each committee meets the applicable NYSE American rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
+The Board of Directors has determined that each member of each committee meets the applicable NYSE American exchange rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.